olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/Outlining the data analysis process/readme.md

   <li>Analyze</li>
   Analyzing the data you've collected involves using tools to transform and organize that information so that you can draw useful conclusions, make predictions, and drive informed decision-making.
   <li>Share</li>
+  How data analysts interpret results and share them with others to help stakeholders make effective data-driven decisions
   <li>Act</li>
 </ul>